-In the first quarter of fiscal year 2021, our executive officers together with our CEO established the individual and team performance objectives for each executive officer, which were subsequently presented to our compensation committee and used in determining achievement of 25% of the performance level under the 2021 Executive Bonus Plan for our CEO, Founder and Vice Chairman, CFO, and COO, and 20% of the performance level under the 2021 Executive Bonus Plan for our EVP of Sales.
+In the first quarter of the fiscal year ended January 31, 2022, our executive officers together with our CEO established the individual and team performance objectives for each executive officer, which were subsequently presented to our compensation committee and used in determining achievement of 25% of the performance level under the 2022 Executive Bonus Plan for our CEO, Founder and Vice Chairman, CFO, COO and CSO.
 Each executive officer's satisfaction of the individual and team performance goals was based on:

-- whether an executive officer's team satisfied the performance objectives for the fiscal year ended January 31, 2021; and - how much the executive officer contributed to the success of his or her team's performance.
+- whether an executive officer's team satisfied the performance objectives for the fiscal year ended January 31, 2022; and - how much the executive officer contributed to the success of his or her team's performance.

-For purposes of calculating the funding of the executive bonus pool, achievement of the individual and team performance objectives was deemed to be equal to the blended average of total revenue, Adjusted EBITDA margin, and Integration Achievement for the fiscal year ended January 31, 2021; however, payment of each individual executive officer's bonus was based on the assessment of such individual's performance against the attainment of management objectives.
+For purposes of calculating the funding of the executive bonus pool, achievement of the individual and team performance objectives was deemed to be equal to the blended average of revenue, Adjusted EBITDA margin, new HSA sales, and HSA Assets for the fiscal year ended January 31, 2022; however, payment of each individual executive officer's bonus was based on the assessment of such individual's performance against the attainment of management objectives.
 These assessments were inherently subjective and were made by the compensation committee in its sole discretion with input from our CEO (except with respect to his own performance).
 Consequently, notwithstanding the achievement of performance goals and objectives, an executive officer's actual annual cash bonus could be less than his or her target annual cash bonus opportunity.